Zarlik and Munglik: Kazakhstan

 In the Kazakh tale titled "Алтын Айдар" ("Altyn Aidar"), a khan has two wives.
 Before he leaves on a journey, he asks what his two wives will give him when he returns: the elder co-wife boasts she can build him a palace, while the younger promises to bear him a son and a daughter with a golden "aidar".
 The khan tells the younger co-wife to name the boy Altyn Aidar, and leaves.
 Both co-wives fulfill their promises, but the elder bribes a sorceress to take the children and drop them down a well, while placing a puppy and a kitten in their cradle.
 The khan returns and, seeing the animals, banishes the younger co-wife.
 Meanwhile, an eagle rescues the twins from the well and takes them to an old woman, who raises them.
 After the woman dies, Altyn Aidar begins hunting, while his sister stays in a cave.
 The elder co-wife learns of their survival and sends the sorceress to get rid of them.
 She convinces the female twin to send her brother to the pastures of Khan Kelmes, who owns a wild mare that foals colts that become tulpars.
-Altyr Aidar sails a boat to go to Khan Kelmes's lands, but a peri appears in the sea and tries to drown him by controlling the waves.
+Altyn Aidar sails a boat to go to Khan Kelmes's lands, but a peri appears in the sea and tries to drown him by controlling the waves.
 The youth grabs her golden ring and she loses her powers, then reaches the pastures, where he holds a vigil on the herd for someone that is stealing Khan Kelmes's colts: another peri.
 Altyn Aidar threatens the second peri with a saber and gains a colt in return.
 Later, the sorceress goes back to the female twin and tells her her brother can find her a golden chest.
 Altyn Aidar rides his horse and meets an old woman near a fissure on the ground.
 The old woman tells him that many batyrs have come for the chest, but enter underground and become stones.
 Despite the danger, Altyn Aidar enters underground, but a third peri appears and petrifies him.
 His horse returns to the twins' cave; the female twin realizes her brother is in danger and rides the horse to the same place where the old woman is.
 She tells the old woman she will find her brother, and the peri, out of pity, restores her brother.
 Altyn Aidar returns home with his sister.
 Some time later, he walks in the woods and finds a yurt, where two peris are talking to each other about a youth who stole one's ring and the other's colts, but whom they wish to marry.
 Altyn Aidar appears to the peris and says he is the youth, taking them as his wives.
 At the end of the tale, the khan and Altyn Aidar meet during a hunt; a beast appears and reveals them the whole truth.